dunglas/doctrine-json-odm/README.md

 For more information about concepts behind Doctrine JSON ODM, take a look at [the presentation given by Benjamin Eberlei at Symfony Catalunya 2016](https://qafoo.com/resources/presentations/symfony_catalunya_2016/doctrine_orm_and_nosql.html).

-### Install
+## Install

-If you are a Symfony user, see the specifc installation notes in the next section.
+If you are using [Symfony](https://symfony.com) or [API Platform](https://api-platform.com), jump to the next section to learn how to install the provided bundle.
 If you use Doctrine directly, use a bootstrap code similar to the following:

 ```php